 #1: Meditation Slows Ageing

 An ageing brain could be prone to making more mistakes and poor judgements, and for a golfer, this can be the difference between a hole-in-one and a merely satisfactory game.
-Even online betting NZ fans need sharp concentration in order to ensure that they are placing golf bets with the best possible odds of lucrative returns.
+Even online betting fans need sharp concentration in order to ensure that they are placing golf bets with the best possible odds of lucrative returns.

 Studies have found that meditators have better-preserved brains as they age, as well as having more grey matter volume than their peers.
 The practice seemingly affects many regions throughout the entire brain, streamlining its processes and keeping your thought patterns sharp.